ARIA in HTML

-<input type=checkbox>, etc. These elements have their implicit ARIA roles defined in HTML AAM, and have widespread implementation by browsers at this point – even the elements introduced in HTML5.
+<input type=checkbox>, etc. These elements have their implicit ARIA roles defined in HTML AAM, and have widespread implementation by browsers – even the elements introduced in HTML5.

-Regarding the bugs or gaps, it was necessary to add an explicit
+Regarding the bugs or gaps, it was necessary to add, for example, an explicit

 role=main to a

-<main> element to ensure it would be consistently exposed in legacy browsers, like IE11.
+<main> element to ensure it would be consistently exposed in legacy browsers (i.e., Internet Explorer).
 But as time moved on, the need to do this decreased as assistive technologies would bridge the gaps of IE11’s partially implemented accessibility tree to what needed to be exposed to users.

-As a modern example of where one might need to explicitly specify an implicit role, would be to force WebKit (Safari) to expose list semantics when default list markers are removed, or to make sure an
+A modern example of where one might need to explicitly specify an implicit role, would be to force WebKit (Safari) to expose list semantics when default list markers are removed, or to ensure that a

 The above are considered “NOT RECOMMENDED” by ARIA in HTML, because in most situations the explicit declaration of the implicit role is unnecessary.
-This isn’t saying it’s not allowed, but if you’re doing it, it should be because you have a legit reason.
+This isn’t saying it’s entirely disallowed, but if you’re doing it, it should be because you have a legitimate use case that necessitates it.

 Not just roles